 Installing the .NET Framework 3.5 on Windows 8 or 8.1

 The .NET Framework is an integral part of many applications running on Windows and provides common functionality for those applications to run.
 For developers, the .NET Framework provides a consistent programming model for building applications. if you are using the Windows operating system, the .NET Framework may already be installed on your computer.
-Specifically, the .NET Framework 4.5 is included with Windows 8 and installed on your computer with the Windows 8 operating system.
-Similarly, the .NET Framework 4.5.1 is included with Windows 8.1.
-In other cases, you may need to enable the .NET Framework so that apps built against it can run.
+Specifically, the .NET Framework 4.5 is included with Windows 8 and the .NET Framework 4.5.1 is included with Windows 8.1.

-In general, you should not uninstall any versions of the .NET Framework from your computer, because an app you use may depend on a specific version and may break if that version is removed.
-Multiple versions of the .NET Framework can be loaded on a single computer at the same time.
-This means that you do not have to uninstall previous versions in order to install a later version.
+In general, do not uninstall any versions of the .NET Framework from your computer.
+Different apps depend on different versions of the framework and multiple versions of the .NET Framework can be loaded on a single computer at the same time.

 Installing a Windows language pack before installing the .NET Framework 3.5 may cause the .NET Framework 3.5 installation to fail.
 Install the .NET Framework 3.5 before installing any Windows language packs.